Recreating the Country

 I hope to entertain, inform and challenge you to take a longer look at the sensational plants and animals that are part of our wonderful heritage.
 Congratulations on taking this first step to reconnecting with nature.

-Your next step is just a scroll or a click away.
+Your next important step is just a scroll or a click away.

 RtC will also challenge you to explore a new way of designing landscapes that mimics nature and brings biodiversity back to our gardens and back paddocks.
 These rural and urban copies of natural environments are called Sustainable Biorich Landscapes>.